Piezoelectric Soft Robot Inchworm Motion by Tuning Ground Friction through Robot Shape: Quasi-Static Modeling and Experimental Validation: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{oft} robots have drawn broad interest due to their ``soft'' nature enabling safe human-robot interactions and great environmental compatibility, unlike their rigid counterparts featured by great power and high stiffness.
-While most soft robots are driven by pneumatic power \cite{T.2014}.
-Electrostatic soft robots, made of piezoelectric actuators for example, may be easier to integrate \cite{Duggan2019}, less bulky, faster to respond (driving frequency usually hundreds or a few kilo Hz \cite{Ji2019,Wu2019}), lighter, and even microscale \cite{Jafferis2019}.
+\IEEEPARstart{W}{hile} most soft robots are driven by pneumatic power \cite{T.2014}, soft robots driven by piezoelectric actuators may be easier to integrate \cite{Duggan2019,Cheng2022, 10221022}, less bulky, faster to respond (with driving frequencies up to thousands of Hertz \cite{Ji2019,Wu2019}), lighter, and potentially microsized \cite{Jafferis2019}.